-The Data Vault 2.0 modelling technique has grown to a standard used in the development of a Data Warehouse.
-It is one of the foundations for our Enterprise Data Warehouse projects and is therefore one of the keys to the success of these projects.
+The Data Vault 2.0 modelling technique has grown to a standard used in the development of a Data Hub.
+It is one of the foundations for our data integration projects and is therefore one of the keys to the success of these projects.

 HUB : natural business key

 LINK : natural business relationship